PSLmodels/OG-UK/docs/book/content/citations.md

-# Citations and use cases of OG-Core
+# Citations and use cases of OG-UK

 ```{bibliography} ../citations.bib
 :all :